Cost of Living, How to Calculate, Compare, and Rank

 How to Compare the Cost of Living Around the World

 The cost of living is how much you pay for housing, gas, food, clothing, and other everyday items.
 It is a useful measurement that allows you to compare expenses between locations and over time.

 Many sources estimate the cost of living for you.
 It's important to keep in mind that it's an index, so your specific expenses might be higher or lower.
-For example, gas would cost more if you have a Hummer than a Prius.
-But these cost of living estimates are useful tools for comparison.
+For example, gas would cost more if you have a Hummer than it would if you have a Prius.
+But these cost-of-living estimates are useful tools for comparison.

 How It's Calculated

 Agencies calculate the cost of living by finding prices for a representative sample of goods and services.
 They then take into account how much of a person's budget would be consumed by the item in a year.
 For example, one gallon of milk might not cost much compared to one dress.
 But over a year, food would cost more than clothing.
 So the price for each item is weighted to account for its importance to a typical family's budget.

 A more thorough example is the federal government's official measurement of inflation, the Consumer Price Index.
 The U.S. Labor Department measures prices of 80,000 goods and services from 23,000 retail and service businesses.
 It then weights the items according to how they are used by a sample of 14,500 families.
 The CPI excludes income taxes but includes sales taxes.